 Just like time management, organizational skills are something podcasters learn over time or need to master.
 Try to ask long-time podcasters and they might tell you they are more organized now than they were before.

 Tip: Write everything down or check your calendar to ensure that you will not forget an important item on your list.
 Also, learn to delegate tasks.

 When you start a business, you aim for growth, the same goal applies to a podcast.
 Podcasters want to grow their audience.
 New podcasters probably have less than a hundred subscribers but over time that number increases to hundreds, thousands and even millions of listeners.

 If your number of subscribers remains the same it’s probably that you’re not doing well because it’s inevitable for a great podcaster to grow his or her network.
 If you check on the most successful and popular podcasts and research on the year they started, you’ll see that the longer the podcast, the more likely for it to have more listeners.

 There are a number of ways to grow your audience, you can start by making your podcast high-quality because listeners won’t stick if your audio is bad.
 You can also promote your podcast through your blog, website or on social media.
-You can also work with other podcasters or social media influencers who share your niche to expand your audience through their followers.
+You can work with other podcasters or social media influencers who share your niche to expand your audience through their followers too.

 Tip: Utilize social media and other platforms like blogs and websites to expose and promote your blog.

 A number of podcasters invite high-profile guests to join them on their show to make the episode more informative for their listeners, not to mention fun!
 Interviewing experts also give you the opportunity to enter into your audience’s mindset and get unique insights that you have never heard before.

 When doing an interview, let your guests do the talking so you and your audience will learn from them.
 However, you should also recognize that people are unique, some like to talk while others are shy, so you may have to prompt other guests to speak up.
 The good thing is, when you dig around they have great stories to tell.